OxRafy/Shardnet_Validator_Guide/README.md

 After that you can access your VPS using `Public IP Address / IPv4` that have you created with some app like [MobaXterm](https://mobaxterm.mobatek.net/download.html) or default app like CMD and PowerShell.

 ## Challenge 001 - 007

+### Form Submission

+Form for Submission Challenges 5-7 [here](https://docs.google.com/forms/d/e/1FAIpQLScp9JEtpk1Fe2P9XMaS9Gl6kl9gcGVEp3A5vPdEgxkHx3ABjg/viewform).

+You can do this challenge until `August 11th` and fill `Chuck-Only Producer Onboarding Form` [here](https://nearprotocol1001.typeform.com/to/Z39N7cU9).
+For ID you can fill in your email

 ### Ended on August 11, 2022